Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: System Model and Existing Methods

 \subsection{Challenge and Opportunity}

 {\it Challenge:} Despite the feasibility of existing \ac{fas} channel estimators, two inherent drawbacks have bottlenecked their estimation accuracy.
-First, most existing estimators are parametric algorithms, which follow the assumption of spatially sparse channels \cite{ma2023compressed}.
-In the scenarios with rich scatters, the model mismatch of channels may lead to unpredictable performance loss.
+First, most existing estimators are parametric algorithms, which usually follow the assumption of spatially sparse channels \cite{ma2023compressed}.
+In practical scenarios, the model mismatch may lead to unpredictable performance loss.
 Second, most existing estimators are based on the randomly generated zero-one distributed $\bf S$, i.e., the switch matrix.
 Different from the \ac{mimo} analog precoder whose elements are all unit-modulus \cite{Gao'16'j}, only a few elements in $\bf S$ are one while the others are all zero.
-It means that, the received pilot $\bf y$ is not sufficiently informative, which only contains the information of a few channels associated with the selected ports.
-From the mathematical perspective, the channel estimation in \acp{fas} is equivalent to the channel reconstruction, whose performance is determined by the effect of interpolation/fitting operations.
-Consequently, high pilot overhead (i.e., a large $P$) may be required to accurately reconstruct the high-dimensional channel $\bf h$.
+It implies that, the received pilot $\bf y$ only contains the information of a few channels associated with the selected ports.
+Consequently, high pilot overhead (i.e., a large $P$) may be required to accurately reconstruct channel $\bf h$.

-{\it Opportunity:} Different from \ac{mimo} that measures all channels simultaneously, flexible antennas switch their locations among the ports to measure channels in a successive way, which resembles a sampling process.
+{\it Opportunity:} Different from \ac{mimo} that measures all channels simultaneously, fluid antennas switch their locations among the ports to measure channels in a successive way, which resembles a sampling process.
 Besides, unlike the conventional \ac{mimo} whose typical antenna spacing is usually $\lambda/2$, the port spacing of \acp{fas} $d$ is usually smaller, such as $\lambda/10$ \cite{Wong'20'CL,wong2020fluid,wong2021fluid}.
-Thus, the channels of several ports closer to each other are strongly correlated.
-It suggests that, when the channel of a port is sampled (measured), the uncertainty of the channels associated with its nearby ports can be partially eliminated.
-These properties inspire that, by carefully designing a sampling sequence and conducting regression, the \ac{fas} channels can be reconstructed in a non-parametric way, which is exactly the key idea of Bayesian regression.
-To achieve this goal, we propose the \ac{sbr} as a promising solution, which is illustrated in the next section.
+Thus, the channels of several ports closer to each other are strongly correlated \cite{Jiancheng'23}.
+It suggests that, when the channel of a port is sampled (measured), the uncertainty of the channels associated with its close-by ports can be partially eliminated.
+These properties inspire that, by carefully designing a sampling sequence and conducting regression, the \ac{fas} channels can be reconstructed in a non-parametric way.